-(v) Financial assets at fair value through profit or loss in relation to debt investments The entity is also exposed to credit risk in relation to debt investments that are measured at fair value through profit or loss.
-The maximum exposure at the end of the year is the carrying amount of these investments of HK\$3,395,000 (2022 HK\$3,270,000).
+(vi) Financial assets at fair value through profit or loss in relation to debt investments

+The entity disposed of its debt investment measured at fair value through profit or loss in 2024.
+The maximum exposure in 2023 is the carrying amount of these investments of HK\$3,395,000.